LauraLouu/cartosquad/Guide/classification.md

 :::

 ## Number of Quantiles
 How many classes are needed?
 How many are too much?
+With the number of classes the degree of map generalization is set: the more classes are used, the less generalization is happening, which is generally good, but mostly cause a confusing and too complex visualization.
+If too few quantiles are used, details are missed and the data is simplified, which might not be wanted.

-As a rule of thumb I mostly use 3 to 6 classes but it can vary depending on the data set.
+As a rule of thumb myself, I mostly use 3 to 6 classes but it can vary depending on the data set.
 With too many classes it can be hard to distinguish the color or rather find a color range that is legible.
 I would use more classes for diverging ranges where I can use two different color ranges and therefore ensure legibility.

+### Sturges' log function
+Dent, Turguson & Hodler speak of Sturges' (1926) log function, that provides a good starting point to figure out the number of classes.

+<center><i> C = 1 + 3.3 * log(n) </i></center>

+C ... number of classes
+n ... number of observations/data records

+### Terms of Quantiles

 |Number of Quantiles|Name|
 |--|--|